apache/kylin/website/_docs/tutorial/cube_streaming.md

 Put sample data to this topic; Kylin has an utility class which can do this;

 {% highlight Groff markup %}
-export KAFKA_HOME=/usr/local/kafka_2.10-0.10.0.0
+export KAFKA_HOME=/usr/local/kafka_2.11-1.0.2
-export KYLIN_HOME=/usr/local/apache-kylin-2.1.0-bin
+export KYLIN_HOME=/usr/local/apache-kylin-2.6.0-bin

 cd $KYLIN_HOME
 ./bin/kylin.sh org.apache.kylin.source.kafka.util.KafkaSampleProducer --topic kylin_streaming_topic --broker localhost:9092
 {% endhighlight %}

-This tool will send 100 records to Kafka every second.
+This tool will send 100 records to Kafka every second (there is a bug in v2.6.0 on this, please check KYLIN-3793).
 Please keep it running during this tutorial.
 You can check the sample message with kafka-console-consumer.sh now:

 {% highlight Groff markup %}
 cd $KAFKA_HOME